Gbomo Gbomo Express: Production

-The film was entirely shot in Lagos State.
+The film was shot entirely in Lagos State.
 Principal photography, which was initially scheduled for 14 days, took 18 days.
-The nightclub and restaurant scenes were shot at Computer Village, Ikeja and Victoria Island, Lagos, amongst other places.
+The nightclub and restaurant scenes were shot in Computer Village, Ikeja and Victoria Island, Lagos, among other locations.
 The kidnap scenes, which constitute the bulk of the film were shot on set in an abandoned building at Ebute Metta, Lagos.
 The building was also converted into a studio for the corporate scenes.
 A few of the other sets in the film were also built at this location.
 A major scene was supposed to be shot on the railway tracks in Ebuta Metta, the permission to shoot at the site was however later revoked.

-Post production for the film was done for 3 months.
-The film features songs from Yemi Alade, Ikechukwu, SDC, Shakar EL, Labzy Lawal, Ben Thomas, Thell'ma and Egar Boi, amongst others.
+Post-production for the film lasted three months.
+The film features songs by Yemi Alade, Ikechukwu, SDC, Shakar EL, Labzy Lawal, Ben Thomas, Thell'ma, Egar Boi, among others.

 Release

 A teaser trailer for Gbomo Gbomo Express was released on 30 June 2015.
 Behind-the-scenes pictures of the film was released online in July through August 2015.
 The official trailer for Gbomo Gbomo Express was released on 2 September 2015.
 It had its premiere screening on 27 September 2015, and it started showing in selected cinemas across Nigeria on 2 October 2015.